aogz/langlab/README.md

     -   Set your native language and the language you want to learn.
     -   Click **"Save"**.

+4. **Enable expiremental APIs**:
+    You might need to enable certain flags by going to [chrome://flags](chrome://flags):
+    -  Prompt API for Gemini Nano (Enable Multilingual)
+    -  Prompt API for Gemini Nano with Multimodal Input
+    -  Proofreader API for Gemini Nano

 ### Usage

 1. Open any webpage with text content in the language you selected to learn.